discordjs/guide/guide/creating-your-bot/commands-with-user-input.md

 ## Common situations with arguments

-Here is where we'll be going over a few common situations where you'll want to make sure that an argument fits specific criteria.
+Here is where we'll be going over a few everyday situations where you'll want to make sure that an argument fits specific criteria.

 ## Mentions